Internet Safety Guide for Kids

 stop sign icon

-5. Keep kids out of dangerous places: Talk about the risks of chat rooms and social networks, and set up rules and time limits if you allow your kids to use them.
+5. Keep kids out of dangerous places: Talk about the risks of direct messaging and social networks, and set up rules and time limits if you allow your kids to use them.
 Always follow age restrictions for websites and apps.

 shield icon

-6. Don’t let your guard down: Know that “safe” places still require vigilance.
-There are kid-focused chat rooms and games where predators may pose as children.
+6. Don’t let your guard down: Unfortunately, even “safe” places still require vigilance.
+There are kid-focused games and websites where predators may pose as children.

 Steps to take if your child has been targeted online